tyoz/project-euler/README.md

 # project-euler
-My approach to solving projecteuler problems
+My approach to solving projecteuler problems using Javascript and Nodejs